zmc/ceph-devstack/README.md

     $ python3 -m pip install git+https://github.com/zmc/ceph-devstack.git

 ## Usage
+Note: `ceph-devstack` currently must be run from within the root directory of a `teuthology` repo.

+First, you'll want to build all the containers:

+    $ ceph-devstack build

+Next, you can start them with:

+    $ ceph-devstack start

+Once everything is started, a message similar to this will be logged:

+`View test results at http://smithi065.front.sepia.ceph.com:8081/`

+This link points to the running Pulpito instance.
+Test archives are also stored in the `--data-dir` (default: `/tmp/ceph-devstack`).

+To watch teuthology's output, you can:

+    $ podman logs -f teuthology

+If you want testnode containers to be replaced as they are stopped and destroyed, you can:

+    $ ceph-devstack watch

+When finished, this command removes all the resources that were created:

+    $ ceph-devstack remove

+### Specifying a Test Suite
+By default, we run the `teuthology:no-ceph` suite to self-test teuthology.
+If we wanted to test Ceph itself, we could use the `orch:cephadm:smoke-small` suite:

     $ export TEUTHOLOGY_SUITE=orch:cephadm:smoke-small

+### Testnode Count
+We default to providing three testnode containers.
+If you want more, you can:

-    $ ceph-devstack build && ceph-devstack create && ceph-devstack start
+    $ ceph-devstack create --testnode-count N
-    $ podman logs -f teuthology  # to watch as jobs run
-    $ ceph-devstack remove  # when finished

-Note:

-- `ceph-devstack` currently must be run from within the root directory of a `teuthology` repo.
-- By default, we run the `teuthology:no-ceph` suite to self-test teuthology.
-In the above case, we want to test Ceph itself, so we use the `TEUTHOLOGY_SUITE` environment variable to specify a different one.